syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Retrieve-review-status-from-the-existing-PDF-annotations).

 ### Retrieve comments from PDF annotation

 The following code example explains how to retrieve the annotation comments from the existing PDF document annotations.